burtmonroe/SoDA501/Exercises/README.md

 # Exercises

-## Exercise #1 - 2019 - Squinting at Google Trends and Google Ngrams - Due Monday, Jan 14.
+## Exercise #1 - 2019 - Squinting at Google Trends and Google Ngrams
+Due Monday, Jan 14 (which is defined operationally as before Tuesday, 7:00 am)

 ### Part A: